1092 IT Operations Support Administrator II

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-If you have any questions the application process, please contact Shannon Nishimura-Chiu, Principal HR Analyst, at Shannon.Nishimura@sfgov.org.
+If you have any questions regarding this recruitment or application process, please contact the analyst, Vivian Yeung via e-mail Vivian.Yeung@sfpl.org.

-The selection process will include an evaluation of applications and an assessment of candidates' relative job-related knowledge, skills and abilities.
-Only those applicants most closely meeting the needs of the Department will be invited to participate in the selection process.
-Applicants meeting the minimum qualifications are not guaranteed advancement to the interview.
+The selection process will include evaluation of applications in relation to minimum requirements.
+The Department will establish and implement additional screening mechanisms to comparatively evaluate qualifications of candidates including job-related knowledge, skills and abilities.
+Only those applicants whose qualifications most closely meet the needs of the Department will be invited to participate in the selection process.
+Applicants who meet the minimum qualifications are not guaranteed to advance through all of the steps in the selection process.

 As a selected candidate for a job, you will be fingerprinted, and your fingerprints will be sent to the California Department of Justice (DOJ) and the Federal Bureau of Investigation (FBI).
 The resulting report of your conviction history (if any) will be used to determine whether the nature of your conviction (or arrest, in limited circumstances) conflicts with the specific duties and responsibilities of the job for which you are a selected candidate.
 If a conflict exists, you will be asked to present any evidence of rehabilitation that may mitigate the conflict, except when federal or state regulations bar employment in specific circumstances, such as: